jaypanda/bb_3dpointcloud_clustering/cpp/Readme.txt

 To cluster and group players/referees in 3d point clouds of a basketball game, in order to enable optical tracking, etc

-I. bb_supervoxel_segmentor
+I. bb_supervoxel_segmentor.cpp
-The approach in "ProcessPointCloud" is broadly performing the following steps:
+    The complete implemented approach in "ProcessPointCloud" is broadly performing the following steps:

 1) "SupervoxelClustering": This step is inspired from PCL tutorial on the Supervoxel Clustering approach (http://pointclouds.org/documentation/tutorials/supervoxel_clustering.php), based